harbaum/galagino/README.md

 [Pac-Man](https://en.wikipedia.org/wiki/Pac-Man),
 [Galaga](https://en.wikipedia.org/wiki/Galaga) and
-[Donkey Kong](https://en.wikipedia.org/wiki/Donkey_Kong_(video_game)) are three of the most iconic arcade machines of all times and are listed on place #1 to #3 on the [Killer List of Video Games](http://www.klov.net).
+[Donkey Kong](https://en.wikipedia.org/wiki/Donkey_Kong_(video_game)) are three of the most iconic arcade machines of all times and are listed on places #1 to #3 on the [Killer List of Video Games](http://www.klov.net).

 Especially Pac-Man and Galaga have been remade and emulated many